DNArchery/DNArchery/README.md

 Q. What stage is it in now?

-> The Rust backend/codebase implementation is complete.
-The GUI on top is in a proof-of-concept stage.
+> The Rust backend is complete.
+The GUI on top is a proof-of-concept stage.

 Q. How did you get there?